winglang/wing/docs/docs/09-typescript/02-inflights.md

 ---

 The concepts of `preflight` and `inflight` in winglang are described [here](../02-concepts/01-preflight-and-inflight.md).
-In TypeScript, this is analogous to the difference between the `main` function (`preflight`) and the `inflight` function.
+In TypeScript, this is analogous to the difference between the `main` function (preflight) and the `inflight` function.

 ### Functions and `inflight`

 Some resources, like `cloud.Function`, run code in the cloud.
-This code is an `inflight`.
+This code is called an *inflight closure*.

-To create an `inflight` in TypeScript, you can use the `inflight` function and pass it an async closure:
+To create an inflight closure in TypeScript, you can use the `inflight()` function and pass it an async closure:

 ```ts
 import { main, cloud, inflight } from "@wingcloud/framework";